 Saving a GIF on Computer

-One of the easiest ways to save GIFs from Twitter is using a computer.
-As unlike other platforms, it does not require the need to download any additional software to accomplish this.
+One of the easiest ways to save GIFs from Twitter is by using a computer.
+Unlike other platforms, it does not require the need to download any additional software to accomplish this.
 Instead, all you require for this method is a computer and a web browser to visit the EZGIF website.
 EZGIF is an online animated GIF maker and image editor that allows you to upload and edit GIF images for free.
 Here are the steps:

 1. Open the EZGIF website in a browser, tap on ‘Video to GIF’ option from the menu, and select the ‘Video to GIF’ option again from its sub-menu.
 As mentioned above, we are using the ‘Video to GIF’ option because Twitter saves GIFs in its proprietary video format.

 2. Open Twitter in a new tab and visit the tweet with the GIF you want to save.

 3. Tap the share button on the bottom of the tweet and copy the link to the Tweet by selecting the ‘Copy link to Tweet’ option.

 4. Go back to the EZGIF website tab and paste the copied URL (link) in the input box below ‘OR paste video url:’.

 5. Once done, hit the ‘Upload Video’ button.

 6. On the next screen, you will see a bunch of options like Start time, End time, Size, Frame rate, and Method to customize the GIF, which you can fiddle around with as per your requirements.